tuevu/palmetto-documentation/docs/basic/new.md

 5. Once the form is complete, press the "Submit" button.

 Account requests are typically reviewed and approved between 24-48 hours.

+## Obtaining the bulk accounts for classes.

+Faculty who conducts course and need to have Palmetto account for all students, please submit Bulk Account request

+1. Access the new ITHelp Portal at <https://clemson.cherwellondemand.com/CherwellPortal>
+2. After Logging in Select "Browse Our Services"
+3. Select Research > Research Computing > High Perf Computing and Storage
+4. Under High Perf Computing and Storage, select "Request Bulk Account"
+5. Enter the information requested.
+5. Once the form is complete, press the "Submit" button.

 ### On-boarding sessions